linzjs/linz/docs/models.rst

 Models list DSL
 ---------------

-``list`` is used to customize the model index that is generated for each model.
+The list DSL is used to customize the model index that is generated for each model.

-``list`` should be an Object, containing the following top-level keys:
+The ``list`` keys value should be an Object, containing the following top-level keys:

 - ``actions``
 - ``fields``